juniorsundarCasual/TGT/vault/volume-2.chapter-149.md

 "-will be fine," Krish finished the man's sentence.
 "Just do as I've told you, and fetch those three.
 Go, now!
 Don't waste time."

-The man nodded firmly, his gaze filled with certainty and faith, even though his heart was blaring in panic.
+The man nodded firmly, his gaze filled with certainty and faith even though his heart was blaring in panic.
 And without an ounce of doubt, the man worked through his exhaustion borne of age and ascended the steps leading to the orphanage.

 "I don't get it," Marie commented.
 "I thought you promised to save Auntie Lane?
 Why is she struggling now, all of a sudden?"

 "I did change her fate.
 Her sacrifice was not in vain," Krish said with a mysterious smile.
-"I believe you've made inquiries about thing before.
-Losing a thumb to save two lives isn't really an equivalent trade.
+"I believe you've made inquiries about these things before.
+Losing a thumb to save two lives isn't an equivalent trade.
 BUT, it was enough to alter certain events and hasten others so that the conditions at the time of her delivery lean heavily in favour of her wish."

 Marie narrowed her gaze in disbelief.
 She decided to exert her new technique and divined the outcome.

 'Will Chiani Lane die?'
 She projected.
-An wave imperceptible to others emanated from her and dissipated into the surroundings.
-Almost immediately, a response arrived which Marie pulled inside her and decomposed using her technique.
+A wave imperceptible to others emanated from her and dissipated into her surroundings.
+Almost immediately, a response arrived which Marie pulled inside and decomposed using her technique.

 "No?!"
 Marie bellowed in shock.
-Right as she was about to bounce onto her feet and rush out.
-Krish called out and calmed her down.
+Right as she was about to bounce onto her feet and rush out, Krish called out and calmed her down.

 "Stop panicking!"
 He said.
 "Frame your question properly.
 Did you just divine whether she would die?"

 Marie nodded vigorously.

-"Of course she will die.
+"Of course, she will die.
 She's a mortal!
-All mortals die eventually."
-Krish reprimanded.
+All mortals die eventually," Krish reprimanded.
 "For someone who seeks precision, you are being quite gung-ho with your divination method."

 Marie bit her tongue apologetically and retried her divination.